mloitzl/ndc25-WorkshopGraphQL/Rider/Step12.md

 As with most API code you have to do some mapping between the model Order and the received input and the created model order and the payload.
 To keep the code in the mutation method limited, you can create seperate mapper helper methods for this.
 This mapper simply maps the individual fields and relationships to each other.

-Create an OrderExtension class in the GraphQL folder and copy the code below into this file.
+Create an OrderExtensions class in the GraphQL folder and copy the code below into this file.

 ```csharp